harmtemolder/com/_posts/2020-07-29-vim-mac-karabiner.md

 brew cask install karabiner-elements
 ```

-When you then run `/Applications/Karabiner-Elements.app` (or just search for “karabiner” in Spotlight or Alfred), you'll be greated with an empty slate:
+When you then run `/Applications/Karabiner-Elements.app` (or just search for “karabiner” in Spotlight or Alfred), you'll be greeted with an empty slate:

 ![An empty Karabiner-Elements window]({{ site.images }}/karabiner-empty.png)